MOHILKUMAR/netflix-GPT/Netflix/README.md

 ## Project Details

-1. setup the project with tailwind
+-setup the project with tailwind
-2.Header
+-Header
+-routing
-3.Build are Login form
+-Build are signup form
+-Build a login form
+-Form validation
+-useRef Hooks

 ## Features in the projects